Lani Tupu: Career

-In 1993 he was in the premiere of John Kneubuhl's play Think of a Garden in Auckland directed by Nathaniel Lees, which reviewers compared to Bruce Mason's The End of the Golden Weather as being iconic for New Zealand.
-His debut screen directing role was in New Zealand on Tala Pasifika in 1996, eight short films written by Lisa Taouma.
+In 1993, he featured in the Auckland premiere of John Kneubuhl's play Think of a Garden, directed by Nathaniel Lees, which reviewers compared to Bruce Mason's The End of the Golden Weather, in terms of being iconic for New Zealand.
+He also appeared in 1993 Australian TV movie The Feds: Abduction.
+Guest roles followed in Time Trax, G.P., High Tide, The New Adventures of Flipper and Tales of the South Seas.